cloudscribe.Web.Pagination

 To use ajax, you must include jquery.unobtrusive-ajax.js in the page.

-Bootstrap 4 uses different CSS classes than bootstrap 3, the default CSS classes used are the bootstrap 3 versions but you can change the css classes to use the ones for bootstrap 4 like this:
+Bootstrap 4 and 5 use different CSS classes than bootstrap 3, the default CSS classes used are the bootstrap 3 versions but you can change the css classes to use the ones for bootstrap 4 and 5 like this:

 cs-pager-li-current-class="page-item active"